sh4sh4nk/Tableau-ETL-Chaining/README.md

 **File Description**:<br/>
 ETLChaining.bat >> Main file, make changes here.<br/>
 Mailer.ps1 >> Make changes for the mail to be triggered in case of failure.<br/>
-logger.bat >> This calls the ETLChaining.bat file and generates the log<br/>
+logger.bat >> This calls the ETLChaining.bat file and generates the log.
+Also this is the only file to be utilized to be configured in the Windows Scheduler<br/>

 ![](Overview.jpeg)